split(1p) — Linux manual page

 Use suffix_length letters to form the suffix portion of

 the filenames of the split file.
-If -a is not
+If -a is not specified,

-the sum of the name operand and the suffix_length
+the name operand and the suffix_length option-argument

-option-argument would create a filename exceeding
+would create a filename exceeding {NAME_MAX} bytes, an

-{NAME_MAX} bytes, an error shall result; split shall
+error shall result; split shall exit with a diagnostic

-exit with a diagnostic message and no files shall be
+message and no files shall be created.

 -b n Split a file into pieces n bytes in size.